Adult & Teen Open Classes

 Ballet West, SAB, Ballet Hawaii Faculty

-David Weaver began his ballet training at The School of American Ballet in 1985, where he studied until 1991.
-David apprenticed with American Ballet Theatre and Houston Ballet before becoming a principal dancer with Midwest Regional Ballet and Ballet Wichita, and a soloist with Ballet West.
+David Weaver Perez was raised in Alcalá de Henares, Spain, and began his ballet training at the School of American Ballet in 1982, studying there until 1990.
+He later apprenticed with American Ballet Theatre and Houston Ballet before becoming a principal dancer with Midwest Regional Ballet and Ballet Wichita, and a soloist with Ballet West.